Amid backlash, Tucson City Council will review ordinance on recording police

 Romero on Monday emphasized the importance of the public’s right to hold police accountable.

-Tucson council member Lane Santa Cruz echoed her statement, saying government officials need to be accountable to the people they represent.
+City Council member Lane Santa Cruz echoed Romero’s statement, saying government officials need to be accountable to the people they represent.

 “I will always support and encourage the recording of not only police but also when you’re talking to your elected representative,” she said.
 “It’s important and it needs to happen.”